OpenJML/openjml.github.io/tutorial/MethodsInSpecifications.md

 ## Well-defined method calls

 [The lesson on well-defined expressions](WellDefinedExpressions) described how expressions in specifications must be well-defined.
-For a method call, that means two things:
+For a method call within a specification clause, that means two things:
 (a) the pre-conditions of the method must be fulfilled and (b) the method may not throw any exceptions.

-The next example shows the kind of error message that OpenJML produces when a mthod's precondition is not fulfilled:
+The next example shows the kind of error message that OpenJML produces when a method's precondition is not fulfilled:
 ```
 {% include_relative T_PureMethod4.java %}
 ```